Kzax01/AWS-Security-Aerosecure/IAM/02_Monitoring_Users_AWS_IAM/README.md

-# 📌 PART 2: How to Monitor, Audit, and Log Users and Resource Usage in AWS IAM
+## 📌 PART 2: How to Monitor, Audit, and Log Users and Resource Usage in AWS IAM.

 Welcome to the 2nd part of AWS IAM Access Monitoring project! 🚀